 Rented Affordable Housing is usually owned and managed by the Council or a Housing Association (sometimes called a Registered Provider).
 Social Rent is charged for most Council homes, while Affordable Rent is charged for new Council homes and many Housing Association homes.
 To be considered for a property, you will need to be on the Council’s Housing Register or apply direct to the relevant Housing Association.

 Shared ownership – sometimes called Part Rent, Part Buy – helps people who cannot afford to buy a property outright with a mortgage, to get onto the housing ladder.
 You buy a part-share in a property, normally with a mortgage, and also pay rent to the Housing Association for the remainder that you don’t own.
 You start by buying between 25% - 75% but can normally increase your share in future, if you can afford to.
 The bigger percentage you own, the less rent you pay to the Housing Association.
-For more information contact our Housing Needs Team or Help to Buy Midlands.
+For more information contact our Housing Options Team.